aiven/devportal/docs/products/postgresql/concepts/pg-audit-logging.rst

 About audit logging
 -------------------

-The audit logging feature allows you to monitor and track activities within rellational database systems, which helps you cope with unauthorized access, data breaches, or fraudulent activities ensuring data integrity and security.
+The audit logging feature allows you to monitor and track activities within relational database systems, which helps you cope with unauthorized access, data breaches, or fraudulent activities ensuring data integrity and security.
 Using audit logs enables you to maintain compliance with regulations and standards set by a government or an industry.
 The audit logging is also a tool for investigating and resolving data discrepancies, troubleshooting system errors, and optimizing database performance.
 For more applications of the audit logging feature, check out :ref:`Why use the audit logging <why-use-pgaudit>`.

 .. _why-use-pgaudit: